mstumpf585/MarketingDataLab1/DataLabQuestions.md

 Std Dev age: 11.872912338828638

-## thoughts on std dev
+## Thoughts on std dev
+Average age and the median are pretty close.
+Std dev indicates that the variance is low thus indicating the average is reliable.

 # Question 3
 Not really sure how to make this histogram do you want it all in one file?
-You can find them in DataLabDeliverablesI made two one with just age count and then with all 3 in the histogram
+You can find them in DataLabDeliverables I made two one with just age count and then with all 3 in the histogram.
+The histogram supports the age profile in question 2.
+There is a 15-19 outlier for age.

 # Question 4
 ## Service variables
 Used weight = 74